Is Gaziantep Worth Visiting in 2024?

 Zeugma Mosaics Museum

-After you get down from the castle, a 15-minute walk away is the Zeugma Mosaics Museum.
+A 15-minute walk from the Castle is the Zeugma Mosaics Museum.

-However, the mosaics are well-preserved and totally worth it if you are into that sort of stuff.
+The entrance fee is on the expensive site when it comes to museums in Gaziantep but the mosaics are well-preserved and very worth it if you are into that sort of stuff.
 It’s the largest mosaics museum in the world after all!

 The most renowned mosaic is The Gypsy Girl.